 Staging and Destaging will be conducted in Mayport, FL.
 Loading and unloading of gear should take < 2 hr, the ship will need to provide a crane operator for loading and unloading the ROV gear.
+A forklift will need to be reserved from the Mayport naval base to move the ROV gear between the trailer and the pier for both staging and destaging.
 Traditionally on Pisces, the ROV is stored on the starboard sampling station.
-Loading for the ROV and science crew will take place on Monday June 6.
-Unloading will take place on Wednesday June 22 for everyone.
+Loading for the ROV and science crew will take place the morning of Monday June 19.
+Unloading will take place on Wednesday July 5 for everyone.